chat icon

 But before you run out to the store, you could try another phone, preferably on the same network.
 If another phone works on T-Mobile and “no signal” rules the day on your phone, a replacement or fix is in order.
 If you’re looking to save money or your phone is newer and has been treated well or lived its life in a sturdy case, you can also try a factory reset of your phone.

 Over time, apps and other media can have an effect on your phone’s responsiveness, which can ultimately drag your signal down.
-While it’s not likely, it’s worth a shot, and many report an improved signal on a recently reset phone — even if it’s a small improvement, it could mean the difference between a working signal and a frustrating one, especially if you’ve got an important call coming up.
+While it’s not likely, it’s worth a shot, and many report an improved signal on a recently reset phone.
+Even if it’s a small improvement, it could mean the difference between a working signal and a frustrating one, especially if you have an important call coming up.

 It could be the T-Mobile network

-After you’ve spent time troubleshooting your phone, it’s worth it to see if it’s your network.
+After you’ve spent time troubleshooting your phone, it’s worth it to determine if the problem is your network.
 If T-Mobile gives you bad reception in your building, it could be that your phone is fine, but your coverage is the issue.
-To test this, borrow a phone from a friend or co-worker that is on a different network and compare the experience to your phone.
-If all the problems disappear, it could be your network, or, better yet, it’s a T-Mobile issue with no signal inside the building.
+To test this, borrow a phone from a friend or co-worker who’s on a different network and compare the experience to what you’re getting with your phone.
+If all the problems disappear, it could be your network, or a T-Mobile issue.

-Getting a stronger signal from another network may be a difference maker.
-That said, even if you’ve found the culprit, moving networks is no small feat, particularly across an entire workforce or department.
-You might need new phones and new plans, and there’s that tricky aspect of porting your numbers over, so keep reading for other ideas that’ll allow you to keep your phone and your network, and still come out on top with a stronger, workable signal.
+Even so, moving networks is no small feat, particularly across an entire workforce or department.
+You might need new phones and new plans, and there’s that tricky aspect of porting your numbers over, so keep reading for other ideas that’ll allow you to keep your phone and your network, and still get a stronger, workable signal.

 Try to position your phone or yourself differently

 Or, if you commonly hold your phone during calls, try a wired or wireless headset and place your phone on a table or desk.
-By separating you from your phone, you’ll have increased flexibility to make calls on the T-Mobile network, and odds are there’s one place in your room or office that works better than the rest.
+By separating yourself from your phone, you’ll have greater flexibility to make calls on the T-Mobile network, and odds are there’s one place in your room or office that works better than the rest.
 And if you’re close to a window or door, try opening them to see if it helps coverage.
-Sure, none of it’s a permanent fix, but it can be workable enough to get through the day while you troubleshoot the larger issue.
+Sure, none of this is a permanent fix, but it can be workable enough to get through the day while you troubleshoot the larger issue.

 Give Wi-Fi calling a shot

-For those that are unwilling to compromise with kludgy, behavioral workarounds that merely offset the issue, Wi-Fi calling is a great substitute.
+For those who are reluctant to deal with inconvenient or cumbersome workarounds that merely offset the issue, Wi-Fi calling is a logical alternative.
 As long as you have internet access, bad T-Mobile reception in your building can be easily circumnavigated by routing your calls through Wi-Fi.
 Most T-Mobile accounts already support Wi-Fi calling and pretty much any modern phone does, too, so there’s not much to lose by giving it a shot.

 Purchase a commercial cell amplifier

 For a true solution that fixes the problem at the source, consider purchasing a commercial cell amplifier.
-Instead of changing your behavior or requiring your team members to troubleshoot or upgrade their devices, a commercial cell amplifier turns a T-Mobile “no signal” problem into something that just works without straining your budget or your patience.
+Instead of changing your behavior or requiring your team members to troubleshoot or upgrade their devices, a commercial cell amplifier addresses the T-Mobile “no signal” problem without straining your budget or your patience.

-Compatible with T-Mobile and all the other major mobile networks such as Verizon, AT&T, Sprint and more, a commercial cellular amplifier can instantly give you better coverage throughout your entire building by amplifying the existing T-Mobile signal already present around your building itself.
+Compatible with T-Mobile and all the other major mobile networks including Verizon, and AT&T, a commercial cellular amplifier can instantly give you better coverage throughout your entire building by amplifying the existing T-Mobile signal already present around the premises.

 But before you look to purchase an amplifier, you should contact a professional installer to conduct a site survey.
 Like the exercise where you hold your phone up and try to find the best reception in a room or floor, a site survey conducted by a professional installer can help you quickly and accurately identify all the dead spots and best places to make calls in your building.